-When i received the original release, initial impressions on the contents were that this is a top quality game.
-The box and contents were in perfect condition which is always pleasing to see from the postal lottery, a few models needing the usual warming up and cooling to straighten the weapons, but this was very easy and the plastic responded well to this task.
+When i received the original kickstarter release, initial impressions on the contents were that this is a top quality game.
 The models are very good by plastic miniatures standards, maybe slightly soft on some thinner weapons, but i was impressed by the detail, with alternate poses for the enemies, and the plastic is not brittle with purple boss models being quite superb.
-The hero model heroes are larger than Descent 2nd edition, and while there is not huge monster variety used in the first storyline, enemies do come in three colours (green, blue, red) which have different abilities and responses which will increase gameplay variety.
+The hero models are larger than Descent 2nd edition, and while the first storyline does not use a huge variety of monsters, enemies do come in three colours (green, blue, red) which each have different abilities and responses, and increases gameplay variety.
 The kickstarter set does have a load more monsters for forthcoming expansions, so there will be a lot more choice in the future after you finish act one.

-The storybook approach is also great and builds a very engaging campaign, similar in style to Silver Tower and Hammerhal.
-The initial feeling is that pride of ownership for content quality is near enough top of my list.
+The storybook approach is also great and builds a very engaging campaign, similar in style to Silver Tower and Hammerhal but much deeper.
+The initial feeling is that pride of ownership for content quality is near the top end of my dungeon crawl list.
 Whilst Gloomhaven has a great card mechanic and branching story, with good hero art, it does not quite give you the same excitement when you take the monsters and tiles out.
 Sword & Sorcery made me immediately want to show my son how good it looked.
-My only real disappointment is that i did not also buy Vastaryous Lair and the extra heroes at the same time as the kickstarter.

 Gameplay has turned out really nicely, there are more rules around than some dungeon crawlers, you have to remember enemy triggers, but the built in intelligence of monsters exceeds other games in this genre, they do feel more alive and you cannot anticipate every move.
-Dice are great, ten sided with symbols that trigger extra damage or abilities, they are some of the best around, and feel easier overall to use than Massive Darkness ones which gets messy with multiple additions and subtractions.
+Dice are great, ten sided with symbols that trigger extra damage or abilities, they are some of the best around, and feel easier overall to use than Massive Darkness which gets messy with multiple additions and subtractions.
 There is a real feeling of exploration and character development, and as your characters do not get killed off, but can be resurrected using soul points, it keeps everyone engaged and playing.
-Despite some gameplay complexity, if you persevere and learn it well, then this game is a really rewarding experience and one of the best dungeon crawlers around.
+Despite some gameplay complexity, if you persevere and learn it well, then this game is a really rewarding experience and one of the best dungeon crawlers around that does have merit in solo play too.
 It has a pride of place in my games collection, and was added to my favourites list here > Sword & Sorcery.